astropy/astropy/docs/coordinates/sgr-example.rst

 angular coordinates, :math:`\Lambda,B`.

-We need to define a subclass of `~astropy.coordinates.BaseCoordinateFrame` that knows the preferred names and units of the coordinate system angles.
+We need to define a subclass of `~astropy.coordinates.BaseCoordinateFrame` that knows the names and units of the coordinate system angles in each of the supported representations.
+In this case we support `~astropy.coordinates.SphericalRepresentation` with "Lambda" and "Beta".
-In this case, these are "Lambda" and "Beta.
-Then we have to define the transformation from this coordinate system to some other built-in system.
+Then we have to define the
+transformation from this coordinate system to some other built-in system.
 Here we will use Galactic coordinates, represented by the `~astropy.coordinates.Galactic` class.